gaehlerm/SoftwareEngineering/README.md

 ### 3rd party libraries

-The lowest, inner most level is the programming language and 3rd party libraries.
+The lowest level is the programming language and 3rd party libraries.
 You can’t change those unless you replace them.
 Changing code in a 3rd party library may be possible in some cases, but I highly discourage you from doing that.
 Unless you take the library into your own code base and treat it the same way as all your other code.
 Generally, this is an extremely bad idea as it involves a huge amount of work.
 The only reasonable approach is writing the authors of the library and offering help to get your suggestion implemented.

 ### Infrastructure code

-One layer above the programming language and the 3rd party libraries we have our own low-level infrastructure code.
+One layer above the 3rd party libraries we have our own low-level infrastructure code.
 These are generally all your basic data types and all the input/output (IO) code.
 All the technical details the user will never see.
 The user will not even know about.
 He can only guess how this code could be implemented, though in good code he will not have any clue how it's actually done.

 ### The domain level